bokner/solverl/README.md

 Both Minizinc.solve/3 and Minizinc.solve_sync/3 use MinizincPort.start_link/3
-to start GenServer, which in turn spawns the external MiniZinc process, and then parses its text output into solver events and makes appropriate callback functions as described [here](#solution-handlers)).
+to start GenServer, which in turn spawns the external MiniZinc process, and then parses its text output into solver events and makes appropriate callback function calls as described [here](#solution-handlers)).

 ## Roadmap
-TODO:

 ```
   Support LNS;
   Support Branch-and-Bound;
   Provide API for peeking into a state of Minizinc process, such as time since last solution,
   whether it's compiling or solving at the moment etc.
+  Match minizinc-python functionality.
 ```
 ## Credits